MohammedAlhawamdeh/MohammedAlhawamdeh/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey, nice to see you.</h1>

-My name is Mohammed Alhawamdeh and I am a full-stack developer, I have a wide experience using Javascript.
+My name is Mohammed Alhawamdeh and I am a full-stack developer, I have a wide experience using Javascript, currently, I am working for AND Digital as an associate developer.

 ## ⚡ Technologies I Use